Pspanky/Halendr_Company_Client/README.md

 # Halendr Company page

-Basic react page for Halendr company
+React webpage for Halendr company information

 Deployed version can be found at halendrcompany.surge.sh